OGStudio/vercel-cors-proxy/README.md

-# Install CORS proxy to Vercel
+# How to install CORS proxy to Vercel

 *Updated: 2025-03-12*